S

 Free Plans — What You Actually Get

 MailerLite Free gives you up to 500 subscribers (reduced from 1,000 in September 2025) and 12,000 emails per month.
 You get the drag-and-drop editor, landing pages, and basic automation.
 The catch: no templates (you design from scratch), no auto-resend to non-openers, and limited analytics.
-For a small list, it is genuinely usable.
+For a small list, it is perfectly usable.

 Brevo Free is unique — unlimited contacts, but you are capped at 300 emails per day (roughly 9,000/month).
 If you have a large list but low sending frequency, this can work surprisingly well.
 The daily limit is the constraint, not the list size.